MicrosoftDocs/visualstudio-docs/docs/vs-2015/extensibility/internals/microsoft-help-viewer-sdk.md

 19. Within the Contoso IDE, choose the F1 key to test F1 functionality.

 ### Additional Resources

 For the Runtime API, see [Windows Help API](http://msdn.microsoft.com/library/windows/desktop/hh447318\(v=vs.85\).aspx).

- For additional information on how to leverage the Help API, see [Help Viewer Code Examples](http://visualstudiogallery.msdn.microsoft.com/f08f296f-7076-4aec-8da3-8f0fbe04461e)
+For additional information on how to leverage the Help API, see [Help Viewer Code Examples](http://visualstudiogallery.msdn.microsoft.com/f08f296f-7076-4aec-8da3-8f0fbe04461e).

- To provide feedback about these components, use [Microsoft Connect](http://connect.microsoft.com/).

- Please submit feature suggestions to [Microsoft User Voice](http://visualstudio.uservoice.com/forums/121579-visual-studio)

- To get additional help, try the [MSDN Developer Documentation and Help System forums](http://social.msdn.microsoft.com/Forums/devdocs/threads)

- Updates on breaking issue, please see the [Help Viewer Readme](http://go.microsoft.com/fwlink/?LinkID=231397&clcid=0x409)
+For updates on breaking issues, see the [Help Viewer Readme](http://go.microsoft.com/fwlink/?LinkID=231397&clcid=0x409).

- To contact the Help Viewer PM team directly, send e-mail to hlpfdbk@microsoft.com